marijaselakovic/JavaScriptIssuesStudy/Confirmed.md

+The following table gives an overview of reported optimizations, where the number of Optimization Pattern corresponds to the value of ID column in Table 4 of the paper: Performance Issues and Optimizations in JavaScript: An Empirical Study

 # Reported optimizations (RQ5)
 | Optimization Pattern | Library | Function | Pull Request | Status |
 | --- | --- | --- |--- | --- |